Harmonica-Men/Password-Manager/README.md

 are stored in this case on the google cloud.

 It's essential to understand you **NEVER** store passwords into the cloud!!
 Because, basically put yourself in a very uncomfortable position to expose of your privacy.
+Because the cloud is not **YOUR** intellectual property

 # UX
 ## Site Goals